stephen-fox/packer-breadcrumbs/README.md

 the directory containing the packer template for the file.

 ## Building from source
-You can use `go build cmd/packer-breadcrumbs/main.go`, or you can use the included bash scripts (note: theses scripts expect an environment variable named `VERSION` to be set):
+You can use any of the following methods to build the plugin:

+- `go build cmd/packer-breadcrumbs/main.go` - Build the plugin directly with the go CLI
-- `build.sh` - A simple wrapper around 'go build'
+- `build.sh` - A simple wrapper around 'go build' that saves build artifacts to `build/` and sets a version number in the compiled binary.
+This script expects a version to be provided by setting an environment variable named `VERSION`
-- `buildall.sh` - Build the plugin for all supported OSes
+- `buildall.sh` - Build the plugin for all supported OSes by wrapping the `build.sh` script